Education in the Middle East and North Africa: Post-independence challenges

-Conflict and Education in the Middle East
+Conflict and education in the Middle East

-A report by Strategic Foresight Group has mentioned the academic cost of conflict in the Middle East.
-After the 2003 US war in Iraq, there has been a deliberate targeting of educational establishments by militants.
-In 2007, 353 academics were assassinated.
-Almost 800,000 children are currently out of school, and over 3,000 academics have fled the country.
-Over 30% of children and 40% of university students stay at home due to fear, and paucity of schools near them.
+A Strategic Foresight Group report on the cost of conflict in the Middle East found that the average monthly salary of school teachers in Iraq declined sharply after the 2003 invasion of Iraq, and that almost 30–40% of students stayed home from school or university out of fear.
+Militants also deliberately targeted educational establishments following the war, killing an estimated 240 to 380 Iraqi academics and nearly 500 students between 2003 and 2008.

-In the Lebanon 2006 war, Lebanese children were some of the worst affected, where 33% of all civilian deaths were children and 390,000 children were displaced.
-40,000 children had their education disrupted during the war, with over 300 schools having been damaged.
+In the Lebanon 2006 war, approximately 15% of the country's public schools were damaged or destroyed, with similar losses among private schools, contributing to an estimated $87 million in direct and indirect impact on the education sector.

-More than 1,300 Palestinian schools have been disrupted by curfews, and closures.
+During the Second Intifada, more than 226,000 Palestinian children and over 9,300 teachers were unable to reach their classrooms due to curfews or closures.
+At least 580 schools had been closed as of November 2002.

 Literacy rates

 As a result of government investment in education, the average of educational attainment of the labor force increased.
 Though mostly regarded as a symbol of national achievement rather than a financial goal, high literacy rates had more than doubled in the countries of the Middle East and North Africa in the period spanning from 1960 to 1995.
-Despite the improvement of literacy levels in the region, there was a discrepancy between the countries with a significant urban population in which literacy rates had marked a steady increase and the predominantly rural countries where the percentage of illiteracy was remarkably high.
+Despite the improvement of literacy levels in the region, there was a discrepancy between the countries with a significant urban population, in which literacy rates had marked a steady increase and the predominantly rural countries where the percentage of illiteracy was remarkably high.

 Due to the rising number of young students, especially in rural areas, countries such as Yemen, Egypt and Morocco face a serious obstacle towards achieving universal basic education.
 In Egypt, guaranteeing education for those aged below 15 is an enormous challenge as more than third of its population is between 6 and 14 with a concentration in rural areas.
 In the mountainous areas of Yemen, despite substantial efforts to build new schools or repair existing ones, classes may meet outdoors.

-Further attempts at raising literacy rates are being processed in the MENA region with a particular emphasis on educating women in rural areas where the level of illiteracy in general is high especially among females.
+Further attempts at raising literacy rates are being processed in the MENA region, with a particular emphasis on educating women in rural areas, where the level of illiteracy in general is high, especially among females.
 According to the World Bank report in 1999, in the rural areas of Morocco, only one woman out of ten can read and write.
 The United Nations Education, Scientific and Cultural Organization reported that over seventy-five million women and forty-five million men across the Middle East and North Africa region were illiterate.